sc-voice/sc-voice_net/content/privacy.md

 using browser storage:

 * text of EBT documents loaded
-* audio of EBT documents narrated
+* audio of EBT documents loaded
 * your website custom settings

 ### Licences